 For some people, wisdom teeth never develop.
 For others, they erupt (emerge) from the gums normally and without problems.

 Then, there are situations in which the development of wisdom teeth causes immediate and long-term problems.
-Dental Restorative Group may recommend having the teeth removed in these cases.
+Dental Restorative Group in Belmont and Greater Boston may recommend having the teeth removed in these cases.

 The Benefits of Wisdom Teeth Extractions